niallang/Nial_Libraries/NialTk/README.md

 Information messages are at the moment written to the Nial standard output.

 Responses are appended to the global list *_tcpResponses* for post processing (not currently implemented).
+At the moment the connection is viewed as a purely asyncronous process.